Heavy hauler

 A heavy hauler is a very large transporter for moving oversize loads too large for road travel without an escort and special permit.

-A heavy hauler typically consists of a Ballast Tractor and hydraulic modular trailer.
+A heavy hauler typically consists of a Ballast Tractor and a hydraulic modular trailer, or using a 6x4 tractor unit with a lift axle pulling a removable gooseneck trailer or double-drop trailer.
 Some trailers may have independently steerable wheels, and several might be towed by one or more tractor units in a train.